 Payment of interest for the late payment of rent at a rate of 3% above the Bank of England Base Rate.

-Bonnam is a member of Client Money Protect which is a client money protection scheme, and also a member of The Property Ombudsman which is a redress scheme.
-You can find out more details on the agent's website or by contacting the agent directly.
+Hadlands is a member of Client Money Protect which is a client money protection scheme, and also a member of The Property Ombudsman which is a redress scheme.
+You can find out more details by contacting us directly.

 Please note that lettings agents are required by law to publish on their websites information for potential tenants about relevant fees, redress schemes and client money protection schemes (including the names of those schemes).
 Relevant fees must also be published on third party websites, such as Rightmove.
 For properties to rent in England, details of the agent's membership of any redress scheme and client money protection scheme must also be published with their fees on Rightmove.
 It is the agent's responsibility to ensure that all relevant information is provided to Rightmove and is up to date and accurate.
 If the relevant information does not appear here, the agent may have included it within the property description.